Cat’s out the bag! Amazon Prime Day 2019 is expected to take place July 15 - 17!

 (2) The moment you gain during Prime Day could carry over to the following weeks.

-The days leading up to the big event, we’re going to promote our deals and brand to researching audiences.
+In the days leading up to the big event, we’re going to promote our deals and brand to researching audiences.
 Reach out to Amazon Affiliates and tell as many listicles about the discounts you’ll be pushing.
-Sites like Slickdeals, the equivalent of the modern day coupon guide, release lists of products having huge discounts.
+Sites like Slickdeals, the equivalent of the modern-day coupon guide, release lists of products having huge discounts.
 Buzzfeed even has a tag dedicated to Prime Day updates.
 This added PR will ensure traffic from other sites is headed to your listings, which will boost sales and further help with your organic ranking on Amazon.

 Finally, the lead-out from Prime Day is where you’ll carry your momentum from.
 We’re going to re-engage your audiences at scale; the people who viewed your products or similar products through Amazon DSP.
 As we re-engage this audience, it’s imperative to have an optimized and user-friendly Amazon Branded Storefront.
 This is where you will showcase a variety of products and imprint your brand on consumers.